ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 ROA formula for reporting in English:

-Where Net profit- the total net profit of the company for the year (for quarterly reports it must be recalculated for the year).
+Where Net profit- the company’s total net profit for the year (must be annualized for quarterly reports).

-How to use the ROA (Return on Assets) ratio
+How to use the ROA (Return on Assets) coefficient

-Return on assets is useful in the following cases:
+Return on assets is useful to use in the following cases:

-• When comparing companies in the same industry in terms of ROA
+• When comparing companies in the same industry based on ROA

-• When analyzing the dynamics of changes in the ROA indicator within one company
+• When analyzing the dynamics of changes in ROA within one company

-It makes no sense to compare companies from different industries in terms of ROA, since the specifics of a business and its profitability, depending on the industry, can vary greatly.
+It makes no sense to compare companies from different industries based on ROA, since the specifics of the business and its profitability, depending on the industry, can vary greatly.

-Features of the return on assets indicator ROA (Return on Assets)
+Features of the ROA (Return on Assets) indicator

-Unlike the return on equity indicator, the calculation of ROA (Return on Assets) involves all the assets of the company, which include not only equity, but also borrowed funds.
+Unlike the return on equity indicator, the ROA (Return on Assets) calculation involves all the company’s assets, which include not only equity capital, but also borrowed funds.

 This implies the relationship between indicators and ROA:

-The more leveraged a company is, the greater the difference between performance and ROA.
+The more leverage a company has, the greater the difference between performance and ROA.

 In the new version of FinanceMarker.ru, the ROA indicator will be available for all companies of the Moscow Exchange, as well as the NASDAQ, NYSE and other exchanges.